 What about every day experiences of fear and anxiety?

-Because of this tendency to sin when experiencing fear or anxiety, we must instead seek to respond with a faith-filled action that says we trust God despite our feelings.
-We can meditate on who God is and His faithfulness and ability rather than meditate on the what-ifs of worry.
+We should seek to respond with a faith-filled action that says we trust God despite our feelings.
+When tempted to worry, we can instead choose to read God’s Word and meditate on who He is.
+We can focus on His faithfulness and ability rather than meditate on the what-ifs that anxiety seeks to stir up.

-Fear is not the opposite of faith.
-They cannot be opposites because fear is a feeling and faith is a choice and gift from God.
+Opposites must be in the same category, like love versus hate or hot versus cold.
+But fear is a feeling and faith is a choice and gift from God.
 Feeling fear does not necessarily mean you have no faith.
-By remembering fear is something we feel, we can choose a right response when we experience it.
+By remembering fear is something we feel, we are empowered to choose a God-honoring response when we experience it.